MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 > [!IMPORTANT]
 > Instead of migrating RDS hosts, Microsoft generally recommends to redeploy VMs using Azure market place images or custom images built from the marketplace ones, these will ensure compatibility and remove any possible bloat from the existing on-premises images.
 >
->For scenarios on which VMs must persist, the steps on this guide provide details on migrating on-premisses RDS hosts to AVD.
+>For scenarios on which VMs must persist, the steps on this guide provide details on migrating on-premises RDS hosts to AVD.

 The next step in the migration process for Contoso is to migrate its persistent VMs to AVD.
 To do this, Contoso goes back to the Azure Migrate: Server Migration job it created on step 1.